VidhuVi/Internship-Project-Chatbot/README.md

       }
       ```
       **Important:** Replace `YOUR_AZURE_OPENAI_API_KEY`, `YOUR_AZURE_OPENAI_ENDPOINT`, and `YOUR_AZURE_OPENAI_DEPLOYMENT_NAME` with your actual values.
-    - Open `function_app.py` and ensure `pytesseract.pytesseract.tesseract_cmd` is correctly set to your Tesseract installation path:
+    - Open `shared.py` (and potentially `fastapi_app.py` if it was manually added there) and ensure `pytesseract.pytesseract.tesseract_cmd` is correctly set to your Tesseract installation path:
       ```python
       pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe' # Example
       ```